analyticskhub/oldtestpage/README.md

 ## [Unreleased]
 ## [0.0.4] - 2017-02-02
 ### Added
-- Better explanation of the difference between the file ("CHANGELOG") and its function "the change log".

 ### Changed
-- Refer to a "change log" instead of a "CHANGELOG" throughout the site to differentiate between the file and the purpose of the file — the logging of changes.

 ### Removed
 - Remove redundant/old SDD variables.

 ## [0.0.3] - 2014-08-26
 ### Added
-- New BT variable added.
+- New BT variable added, Product Description - eVarXX
+- Product description will be populated only for application and enquiry if "prodDescription" property exists in datalayer

 ## [0.0.2] - 2017-01-20
 ### Added
-- Added SEMVER tracking of form related changes.
+- Added SEMVER tracking of form related changes within the doPlugin

 ## 0.0.1 - 2016-12-15
 ### Added